Exploring public perception of emerald ash borer management

 Current best management practices include methods like clearcutting or group selection, the selective removal of small groups of trees with or without replanting.
 When trees are removed, the visual experience of a forest is changed for the public—sometimes to negative reception.

-This project aims to better understand public perceptions of major EAB management approaches by allowing participants to visualize the effects to forest structure through virtual and augmented reality.
-Participants will experience immersive, 360º views of forests managed by clearcutting or group selection tree removal and be surveyed about their opinions.
-Researchers will also explore whether education about management methods influences participants’ opinions.
+This project aimed to better understand public perceptions of major EAB management approaches by allowing participants to visualize the effects to forest structure through virtual and augmented reality.

 Research questions